adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

-To an extent visible labels can be omitted from the interface.
-Including them interferes with the expected behaviour&mdash;that is, clicking the row should take the user to read the email.
-In any case, a link and a label can't occupy the same space because they have opposing behaviour.
-Remember clicking a label should check the checkbox.
+Note the checkbox is missing a label.
+The problem is that we want the contents of the link to be the contents of the label.
+In other words, two opposing behaviours need to occupy the same space.
+Clicking a label should mark the checkbox, clicking a link should take the user to the email.
+We're faced with a challenge.

 ![Illustrate the above with a useful caption](.)

+It could be argued that the interface doesn't need a visual label.
+After all, the label would need to mirror, and therefore duplicate, the links content.
+This would make for a confusing experience for sighted users.
+Let's see if the concept of modes can solve this for us.

 ### Using modes

-Trying to handle two separate jobs in one interface, designing it is a little complicated and we're facing a label problem.
-One way to avoid this problem altogether is by splitting apart the two jobs using the concept of modes.
-To do this, we'll have to give users a way to switch between them.
-Clicking ‘Manage mode’ puts users into manage mode.
-When in manage mode, the link text will change to ‘Read mode’ and take users back to the initial view.
+Trying to combine two user needs into a single interface is what's caused this design problem in the first place.
+One way to avoid the issue would be to split apart the two needs by using the concept of modes.
+This just means letting users switch between managing email and reading it by offering a link as shown below.

 ![Mode](.)

+Clicking *Organise* puts users into *manage-mode*.
+When in manage-mode, the link changes to ‘Exit organise’ (or similar) and takes users back.

-When in read-mode there will be no checkboxes or any other form paraphernalia.
-The entire row will be a link taking users to read the email.
-When in manage-mode, the entire row turns into a label, that when clicked, marks (or unmarks) the checkbox like normal.
+When in read-mode there are no checkboxes or any other form paraphernalia.
+The row is a link which takes users to read the email.
+When in manage-mode, the row turns into a `<label>`.
+When clicked, it marks (or unmarks) the checkbox like normal.

 Modes are best suited when one mode is used more frequently than the other.
 However, when both are used frequently, as is the case of an inbox, having to switch back and forth all the time is undesirable.

 ### Visually hide the label

 Instead of using modes, we can add a visually hidden label.
 There are two ways to do this.
-The first is to use `aria-labelledby` attribute as shown below which uses the content that already exists.
-This does mean we have to add unique `id`s to make this work.
-In any case, ARIA shouldn't be used unless we have to as we've talked about already.
+The first is to use an `aria-labelledby` attribute as shown below which uses the content that already exists.
+This means adding unique `id`s to make this work.
+In any case, ARIA shouldn't be used unless we have to&mdash;something we've talked about previously.

-Alternatively, a standard `<label>` has better support but including one means duplicating content.
+Alternatively, a standard `<label>` has better support.
+The downside, is that the content has to be duplicated.
 This isn't a huge performance problem, but if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer&mdash;screen reader software can be unresponsive, for example.

-There is an advantage in duplication.
-As the contents of the label is just for screen readers, we can craft a specific message that reads better audibly than it otherwise would visually.
+Fortunately, there is a silver lining in duplicating the contents.
+The contents of the label is just for screen readers, meaning we can craft a specific message that reads better audibly than it otherwise would visually.

 ```HTML
 <!-- Using aria-labelledby -->